weaviate/weaviate-io/tests/README.md

 `java`: Tests Java snippets in scripts.
 `go`: Tests Go snippets in scripts.

-You can run tests for a specific marker by running `pytest -m <marker>`, for example `pytest -m pyv4` to run only tests for Python v4 snippets.
+You can run tests for a specific marker by running `pytest -m <marker>`, for example `pytest -m pyv4` to run only tests for Python API v4 snippets.

 #### Test configuration